Tanjore District (Madras Presidency): Administration

 As of 1901, there were five municipalities in the district: Kumbakonam, Tanjore, Mannargudi, Mayavaram and Negapatam.
 From 1800 to 1840, the District Collector of Tanjore was also the agent of Pudukkottai state.
 However, Pudukkottai was later transferred to the jurisdiction of Madura and then Trichinopoly.

 Economy

 During British times, Tanjore District was famous for its metal work.
 Brass, copper and silver utensils were manufactured in large quantities.
 The South Indian Railway Workshops were established at Negapatam in the 1860s.
-The chief centres of land trade were Tanjore, Kumbakonam, Mannargudi and Mayavaram, while the chief centres of sea trade were Nagapattinam and Adirampattinam.
+The chief centres of land trade were Tanjore, Kumbakonam, Mannargudi and Mayiladuthurai, while the chief centres of sea trade were Nagapattinam and Adirampattinam.
 The town of Kumbakonam was known for its silk sarees and rice and flour mills.
 It was also one of the leading producers of betel leaves and nuts.
 Tanjore city was known for silk-weaving, lace, embroidery, jewellery, pithwork and manufacture of metal work and musical instruments.

 List of Collectors

 The list of district collectors of Tanjore from its formation in December 1799 till the abolition of Madras Province and its conversion to a state on 26 January 1950 is given below: